mem0ai/mem0/README.md

 ### App Types

-We have two types of App.
+We have three types of App.

 #### 1. App (uses OpenAI models, paid)